 The first and only authorized alternative to Pousada Uacari for travelers visiting the reserve.
 Simple rooms, shared toilets and not-so-comfy boats don't compete with Pousada Uacari for comfort or polish (especially during the midday heat), but it's a great option for budget travelers or those looking for a less-touristed spot.

 It's located in Boca de Mamirauá, an aptly named community at the mouth of the reserve, and all tours are within the protected area.
-That means you'll see the same animals and vegetation, sometimes even more as the area gets fewer visitors.
-Guests can also can climb three observation towers left behind by a Japanese film crew – a unique bonus.
+That means you'll see the same animals and vegetation.
+Guests can also can climb three observation towers left behind by a Japanese film crew – an unusual bonus.

-Run by a friendly local couple who spent years working as staff and guides at Uacari.
+It's run by an amiable local couple who spent years working as staff and guides at Uacari.